technicalguru/backup/CONFIGURATION.md

 | username | string | The backup user to be used on all services |
 | password | string | the password on all services for the backup user |

+Please use another logical module section when your backup users and passwords differ.
+You need to adjust the selecting labels then.

-You can refine the schemas to be included in diefferent backup types by using additional labels:
+You can refine the schemas to be included in different backup types by using additional labels:

 | Label | Value | Description |
 | ---- | ----- | ----------- |
 | technicalguru/backup-hourly | string | The schema names (comma-separated) to backup at each hour.
 An empty list or missing label will not perform an hourly backup. |